DarrCoh/ISS-Window/README.md

  - No need to touch anything after a power outage

  - No command line visible even after a stream failure

+ ## Upcoming Features

+ - Bring your device to life with the live audio conversation between Earth and the ISS astronaut !
+ - Blinking leds when the ISS pass above your location !
+ - More features coming

 ---

 ## Known Issues

-- When a stream fail to display, the background show up until the “sleep” that is between the streams is over.
+- When a stream fail to display, the background show up until the “sleep” (which is between the streams) is over.

 ## Help